billybimbob/fresh-music/README.md

 [![Made with Fresh](https://fresh.deno.dev/fresh-badge-dark.svg)](https://fresh.deno.dev)

-Fresh music is an online music player modeled after [Spotify](https://www.spotify.com/), while being deployed on the edge with [Deno Deploy](https://deno.com/deploy).
+Fresh music is music streaming app modeled after [Spotify](https://www.spotify.com/), while being deployed on the edge with [Deno Deploy](https://deno.com/deploy).
 The overall design is a modified (and improved) version of